By African Unity Life

 Savings.
 Your future self will thank you for adding money to your savings.
 According to financial experts, you should have at least three to six months’ worth of your salary put away for emergencies.
 So, using this additional money to add to your savings is a very good idea.

 Plan ahead.
 You should always be thinking about your and your family’s financial needs.
 Do you have enough financial cover and support for the upcoming year?
-Consider whether you have the appropriate investments and insurance policies – savings for education, life insurance, medical aid, gap cover and funeral cover, for example.
+Consider whether you have the appropriate investments and insurance policies – savings for education, life insurance, health insurance, gap cover and funeral cover, for example.
 Set aside a portion of your bonus for these important financial needs.
 According to Visser, there are life insurance companies out there which are willing to let you pay ahead for six months or a year.
 Ask your insurance provider if this is possible, as it will allow you to rest easy in the new year.
 So, even though it may seem difficult to save money at this time of year, think of the future and start the new year off financially strong.